dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 final color = MyColor(80, 80, 128);
 {% endprettify %}

-This works for named parameters as well.
+This technique works for named parameters, too.
 Property names become the names of the parameters:

 {% prettify dart %}
 class MyColor {